-The portfolio shall be structured so as to keep risk at acceptable levels based on the risk-on / risk-off environment.
+The portfolio shall be structured so as to keep risk at acceptable levels.
 This shall be done through various measures including:

 - 1. Broad diversification of portfolio. - 2.
 Ongoing review of relevant market, industry, sector and economic parameters. - 3.
-Investing in companies which have been based on the VLRT investment framework. - 4.
+Investing in companies which have been researched. - 4.
 Investments in debentures and bonds will usually be in instruments which have been assigned investment grade ratings by any approved rating agency.

-The AMC may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unit holders and if market conditions warrant it.
+The AMC may, from time to time, review and modify the Scheme's investment strategy if such changes are considered to be in the best interests of the unitholders and if market conditions warrant it.
 Investments in securities and instruments not specifically mentioned earlier may also be made, provided they are permitted by SEBI/RBI and approved by the Trustee.
 However, such investments shall be made keeping in view the Fundamental Attributes of the Scheme.